CIBC-Internal/python/Doc/library/array.rst

 concatenation, and multiplication.
 When using slice assignment, the assigned value must be an array object with the same type code; in all other cases, :exc:`TypeError` is raised.
-Array objects also implement the buffer interface, and may be used wherever :term:`bytes-like object`\ s are supported.
+Array objects also implement the buffer interface, and may be used wherever :term:`bytes-like objects <bytes-like object>` are supported.

 The following data items and methods are also supported: